gboehl/dynare/doc/manual/source/the-model-file.rst

 * MODEL_EXPRESSION (sometimes MODEL_EXP) indicates a mathematical
   expression valid in the model description (see :ref:`expr` and :ref:`model-decl`);
-* MACRO_EXPRESSION designates an expression of the macro-processor (see :ref:`macro-exp`);
+* MACRO_EXPRESSION designates an expression of the macro processor (see :ref:`macro-exp`);
 * VARIABLE_NAME (sometimes VAR_NAME) indicates a variable name
   starting with an alphabetical character and can’t contain: